 The application completion deadline is January 15, 2024.
 Decisions will be communicated on or before February 15, 2024.

-Participants in the SURF program work in an active research laboratory under the guidance of a faculty member with the goal of exposing students to the challenges, excitement and satisfaction of research.
+Participants in the SURF program work under the guidance of a faculty member to expose students to the challenges, excitement, and satisfaction of research.

 Selection is based on academic records and the appropriateness of the applicant’s scientific interests.
-Students about to begin their senior year of college studies are preferred, but promising juniors and recent graduates will be considered.
+Students about to begin their senior year of college or recent graduates are preferred, but promising juniors may also apply.

-Participants are provided with room, board, a modest living allowance and up to $350 travel reimbursement.
-In addition, those program participants who meet minimum requirements for admission to the Heritage College, including having taken the MCAT, will be offered an opportunity to interview during the summer for a place in the entering class of 2021.
+Participants are provided with a university residence hall room (double occupancy) and a modest living allowance of $2,240 for the eight-week program (paid in two disbursements).
+Travel reimbursements up to $350 for flights and $250 for those driving personal vehicles to Athens are provided.
+In addition, program participants who meet the minimum requirements for admission to Heritage College, including having taken the MCAT, will be offered an opportunity to interview a place in the 2025 entering class.